-This four-year MEng Mechanical Engineering programme offers you a quicker, more direct route to Chartered Engineer status than the BEng.
+This four-year MEng Mechanical Engineering programme offers you a quicker, more direct route to Chartered Engineer status than the BEng course.
 It allows you to use the last two years of the course to expand and strengthen your knowledge in mechanical engineering.

 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

-An added advantage of this MEng Mechanical Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+An added advantage of this MEng Mechanical Engineering (International) course is that one semester is spent studying engineering through the medium of English at one of our partner universities overseas.
+In the past, our students have visited universities in Australia, Canada, the USA, and New Zealand.

 Other mechanical engineering courses include: